 Fresh snow on mountains, moonshine with cinnamon; bright Christmas lights and warm homemade mittens – these are just a few of my favorite things.

 In my opinion, nobody does Christmas like the Smokies.
-If you’re visiting the area in the winter, you’re in for a real treat.
-Here are some of the best things to explore this winter to get you in the holiday spirit.
+If you’re visiting Pigeon Forge or Gatlinburg this winter, you’re in for a real treat.
+Below are some of the best things to explore this winter to get you in the holiday spirit.

 6. Visit a museum attraction